The Berggren Brothers of Ishpeming, Michigan, who died together

 Vendla Larson, my 1C2R, wrote to me at length about the Berggren brothers when I first started family research in 1977.
-Ninety years later, it was clear that their loss still reverberated in the family, but it wasn’t quite clear how they were related.
+Ninety years after their deaths, it was clear that their loss still reverberated in the family.
+But it wasn’t quite clear how they were related to my family.
 Decades later, I am working to clarify both the fate of the Berggren brothers and where they fit on my tree.

 Finding Local Records on the Berggren Brothers

-In 2010, I visited the Upper Pensinsula for the first time, finding some very helpful “yoopers” during my research.
+In 2010, I visited the Upper Peninsula for the first time, finding some very helpful “yoopers” during my research.